holyavkin/Public/codex.md

 Supersenses.
 My take on the spiritual and supernatural.

 - Writing my mission/final_goal/destiny/call/way/path is like knowing the future: Bring awareness/counsisncessness to changes.
-- My self-declared purpose is to enjoy quality time (with myself, my family, my friends, my partners) by discovering and removing obstacles that hinder quality time.
+- My self-declared purpose is to enjoy quality time (with myself, my kids, my wife, my relatives, my friends, my partners) by discovering and removing obstacles that hinder quality time.
 - Frequently remembering we will die increases the quality of our life.
 - Soul is a word describes the deepest meaning of person/animal/object.
 — Spirit translated as a breath.